Which place is cheaper, Asheville or Miami?

 People visit Miami because there is so much to do.
 People often spend their time relaxing at one of the resorts.
 Since there is so much to do in the area, one day is probably not enough for all of it.
 It has many unique tourist attractions and fascinating things to do.

-In Asheville, many people enjoy the food and shopping that this eclectic destination offers.
+In Asheville, many people enjoy the food and shopping that this outdoorsy destination offers.
 Make sure you spend some time hiking while you're in the area.
 This mountain town offers a variety of activities to choose from.
 Since there is so much to do in the area, one day is probably not enough for all of it.

 It's hard to know how much time to spend in Asheville.
 For many, it makes a great getaway for a weekend.
 Many travelers plan to spend time hiking while in the area.
 This would be the perfect place to spend a weekend, as it has just the right amount of activities.
 The length of your ideal trip is an individual decision.